nkn-ctrl/TryHackMe/Red_Team_Operation/Password_Attacks.md

 `-f` to stop the brute-forcing attacks after finding a valid username and password

 ## Password spray attack
+Common and weak passwords often follow a pattern and format.
+Some commonly used passwords and their overall format can be found below.

+- The current season followed by the current year (SeasonYear).
+For example, Fall2020, Spring2021, etc.
+- The current month followed by the current year (MonthYear).
+For example, November2020, March2021, etc.
+- Using the company name along with random numbers (CompanyNameNumbers).
+For example, TryHackMe01, TryHackMe02.
+If a password complexity policy is enforced within the organization, we may need to create a password that includes symbols to fulfill the requirement, such as `October2021!`, `Spring2021!`, `October2021@`, etc. To be successful in the password spraying attack, we need to enumerate the target and create a list of valid usernames (or email addresses list).
 - SSH
   ```
   user@THM:~$ hydra -L usernames-list.txt -p Spring2021 ssh://10.1.1.10